cuinjune/Ofelia/ofelia/README.md

 * Make sure you have openFrameworks setup on your desktop.
 * Download [ofxOfelia_targetOS.zip](https://github.com/cuinjune/ofxOfelia/releases/latest) and rename the extracted folder to `ofxOfelia`.<br />
 Place the folder within the directory `OF/addons`. ("OF" indicates the base directory of openFrameworks)
-* (Linux / Raspberry Pi) Open the Terminal and run the following to update openFrameworks.
+* (Linux / Raspbian) Open the Terminal and run the following to update openFrameworks.
   <pre>cd OF/addons/ofxOfelia/scripts/(targetOS)
   sudo ./updateOF.sh</pre>

 ## Building the external
 * (macOS) Open `OF/addons/ofxOfelia/macOSExternal/ofelia.xcodeproj` with Xcode and build the project.
 * (Windows) Open `OF/addons/ofxOfelia/WindowsExternal/ofelia.sln` with Visual Studio and build the solution.
-* (Linux / Raspberry Pi) Open the Terminal and run the following command to build the project.
+* (Linux / Raspbian) Open the Terminal and run the following command to build the project.
   <pre>cd OF/addons/ofxOfelia/LinuxExternal
   make</pre>
 * Copy the generated binaries from `OF/addons/ofxOfelia/(targetOS)/bin` into the Pd externals directory.